halcyonseeker/leibowitz/README.md

 Known Bugs
 ----------
+- SHA1 checksums retrieved from Quicklisp don't match the tarballs, I probably got them mismatched by accident.
+We're fetching over https so a MITM isn't a realistic threat, but I'd much rather get our libraries directly from upstream and verify them with the authors' PGP keys.
 - Sometimes doing a full-text search yields an error `Code CORRUPT: database disk image is malformed.` with the offending stanza being `select data.* from search left join data on data.id = search.id